SrgElephant/Schnucks-Coupon-Applier/README.md

   `python3 sca.py`

-  There should be a print statement in the terminal, and possibly an email sent depending on setup.
+  There should be a print statement like the one shown below, and possibly an email sent depending on setup.
 If the script does not work, go back to Python Setup.

   <img src="https://github.com/SrgElephant/Schnucks-Coupon-Applier/blob/main/images/output.png" width="375" height="125">